spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v2/using-aggregates/writing-your-first-aggregate.md

 When persisting an aggregate all newly recorded events inside aggregate root will be saved to the database.
 The newly recorded events will also get passed to all projectors and reactors that listen for them.

+In our demo app we retrieve and persist the aggregate [in the `AccountsController`](https://github.com/spatie/larabank-event-projector-aggregates/blob/c9f2ff240f4634ee2e241e3087ff60587a176ae0/app/Http/Controllers/AccountsController.php).
+The package has no opinion on where you should interact with aggregates.
+Do whatever you wish.

+## Implementing our first business rule